sirselim/jetson_nanopore_sequencing/README.md

   * [**confirmed**] Choetech 80W Foldable & Portable Solar Panel Charger with DC and USB Type Ports ([link](https://www.mightygadgets.co.nz/collections/solar-charger-1/products/copy-of-solar-charger-24w-portable-solar-panel-charger-with-dual-usb-ports-by-choetech))

 ### File description
 A brief description of the included files in this repo.
+These are included to easy the initial installation and set up of the computing environment.
 To understand more please look at the `setup-guide.txt` file.
+This approach is currently confirmed working on both the Jetson Xavier NX and AGX systems, being replicated on multiple devices around the globe (New Zealand, Italy, Switzerland, USA).

 **Available:**